floooh/oryol/code/Modules/Gfx/README.md

 The resource Id of a loading resource can be used immediately for rendering even though the actual resource behind it doesn't exist yet (since the resource data is still loading from the slow data source).
-The Gfx module will silently ignore any draw calls that depends on a resource that is not in a valid state (this includes: the resource is still loading, has failed to load, or has been destroyed).
+The Gfx module will silently ignore any draw calls that depend on a resource that is not in a valid state (this includes: the resource is still loading, has failed to load, or has been destroyed).